SwissblockTech/plt-tools-kubespec.dev/README.md

 1. [x] add new projects
 1. [x] add examples under CRD page
 1. [ ] fix "releaseFileName" error during build (scripts/download.ts, line 123)
-1. [ ] containerise
+1. [x] containerise
-1. [ ] customise what's necessary to deploy in our environment
+1. [x] customise what's necessary to deploy in our environment
-1. [ ] customise "filterTag" to set something like ">= version"
+1. [x] customise "filterTag" to set something like ">= version"
 1. [ ] customise "filterTag" to take values from env-var at build time
 1. [ ] include/exclude CRDs via env-var
-1. [ ] customise version dropdown to show the version of the project (instead of always k8s version)
+1. [x] customise version dropdown to show the version of the project (instead of always k8s version)
 1. [x] move "change history" at the end of the page
 1. [x] collapse all examples
 1. [ ] expand all subproperties with shift+click
+1. [ ] allow to download only "latest" release/tag (taking precedence over "filterTag")